mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 ![diagram showing the same commits/steps in individual branches with deployments after each branch is merged](/assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/task-deployments.png)

-_While this sounds like it might not be always possible, e.g. since users cannot be confronted with half-done UIs, remember that releasing something to production does not necessarily mean exposing it to (all) users.
+_While this sounds like it might not always be possible, since, for example, users cannot be confronted with half-done UIs, remember that releasing something to production does not necessarily mean exposing it to (all) users.
 You can leverage techniques like feature flags or canary deployments to limit the visibility of things that are still under active development._